MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

 ### Dispute submit questionnaire--fraud
-Submits the questionnaire for a case item.
-Questionnaires belongs to Fraud Flow.
+Submits  a questionnaire for a case item.
+Questionnaires belongs in the Fraud Flow.

 #### Request
 **HTTP METHOD:** POST